By Priority — Quick Answer

 Okavango Delta + Chobe + Moremi

 Botswana's Okavango Delta is the world's largest inland delta and one of Africa's most distinctive safari experiences.
 Mokoro canoe safaris, water-based game viewing, and walking safaris replace the vehicle-focused game drives of East Africa.
 Private concessions allow off-road driving and night drives — restrictions common in Tanzania and Kenya national parks.
-Chobe offers dense elephant populations (over 50,000 animals).
-Maun serves as the fly-in hub — virtually all Okavango Delta access requires charter flights ($250–500pp per leg).
+Chobe carries dense elephant populations (over 50,000 animals).
+Maun is the fly-in hub — virtually all Okavango Delta access requires charter flights ($250–500pp per leg).
 Where it wins: photography, exclusivity (very low vehicle density), water-based safaris, walking safaris.
-Where it's limited: cost (entry-level $6,500pp for 7 days, luxury reaches $20,000+pp), fly-in logistical complexity, fewer Big Five guaranteed moments than East Africa because of seasonal water shifts.
-Honest note: Botswana is typically a "second-safari" destination for most travellers — the experience assumes familiarity with the basics, and 7 days works better split across regions (Delta + Chobe + Kalahari).
+Where it's limited: cost (entry-level $6,500pp for 7 days, luxury reaches $20,000+pp), fly-in logistical complexity, fewer guaranteed Big Five moments than East Africa because of seasonal water shifts.
+Honest note: Botswana is typically a "second safari" destination — the experience assumes familiarity with the basics, and 7 days works better split across regions (Delta + Chobe + Kalahari).

 Pricing: $6,500–$22,000ppBest: May–Oct7-day: Tight